Credentials checklist

 The browser simulator's STT and TTS run on Extentos-managed infrastructure (the voice proxy described in accounts and pricing).
 Developers don't sign up for Whisper, OpenAI, or any voice provider to use voice in the simulator — that's deliberate, so the first speak/listen experience works out of the box.

-Voice usage is metered through the regular 1000-event anonymous meter — there's no separate voice quota.
+Voice in the simulator is unmetered for linked accounts (the browser simulator itself requires sign-in — see pricing) — there's no separate voice quota.
 On real hardware, voice runs entirely on the phone (zero Extentos cost, zero provider keys).

 Where to put keys